tareq97-zz/Tasks/README.md

 * Randomized the above two instruction to
     * drop to drop_rand
     * loop to loop_123.

+Below steps show how the wasm interpreter is adapted with drop_rand and loop_123.

 **STEP 1:** Find the file gen-s-parser.py in the [binaryen/scripts/gen-s-parser.py](https://github.com/WebAssembly/binaryen/tree/master/scripts)